 Namaste.
 Welcome to India!
-Arrive at Delhi International airport.
 You will be met by our representative and transferred to your hotel.

 Delhi is a bustling metropolis that incorporates the ancient with the modern.
 Amidst the skyscrapers, the monuments stand as a silent reminder to India's legacy.
 Driving from the airport, you will be impressed with Delhi's spacious, tree-lined streets and garden parks.
 Overnight at the hotel.

-After breakfast, enjoy an exclusive tour of Chandni Chowk by rickshaw.
+After breakfast, join a friend of Sodha Travel for anexclusive tour of Chandni Chowk by rickshaw.
 Witness the architectural marvels, the multicolored facades, beautifully decorated shops, ethnically dressed locals and the fragrances emanating from the potpourri of eateries that line the historical alleys.

 ST's Hotel Recommendation

 Established in 1903 to host attending dignitaries, Maidens was one of the first hotels in Delhi.
 Peacocks roam the spacious lawns and chocolate croissants are a personal breakfast favorite.

 After breakfast,explore the neighborhoods of New Delhi.
 Drive past the India Gate, President's Palace, and visit Mehrauli.
 Originally an ancient Islamic monument, the Qutub Minar is the tallest tower in India.
 Built of red sandstone and marble, the minar is not without controversy.
 Some believe it was built as a tower of victory to signify Muslim rule in the country, while skeptics claim it was erected to call the devoted to prayer.
 The complex also houses the first mosque to be built in India and an iron pillar that mysteriously has a high resistance to corrosion, even after being exposed to the natural elements for centuries.

 Later, visitHumayun’s tomb, built by the widow of the second Mughal Emperor, Humayun, and an outstanding monument in the Indo-Persian style.